SkylineCommunications/Skyline-DataMiner-Deploy-Action/README.md

 ### `timeout`

-**Optional-Deprecated**.
+**Optional**.
 The maximum time spent waiting for the deployment to finish, in seconds.
 Default '900'.
 E.g. `'300'`.

 ### `stage`